ecess-nitd/ecess-audition/README.md

 );
 ```

-This table will store user submissions.
+This table will store audition registrations.

 ## Configuring the Environment Variables